Skip to main content

 Preview the template

-See the first part of the checklist below.
-Enter your email above to download the full site safety inspection form (PDF-ready).
+See the first part of the safety inspection checklist below.
+Download the full version above.

 A site safety inspection checklist (or workplace safety inspection form) is a structured list of checks used to assess whether a site or work area meets health and safety requirements.
 Inspectors walk through the site and evaluate conditions across key categories - access control, housekeeping, emergency preparedness, electrical safety, plant and equipment, chemicals, working at heights and more - marking each item as pass, fail or not applicable.